oneeve8/kobble-data/content/markdown.md

 # Markdown Notes

-Click the pencil icon above to edit markdown in Kobble The Markdown view is separated into two windows: the Markdown syntax is in the top window and the result in the bottoms window.
+Click the pencil icon above to edit markdown in Kobble.
+The Markdown view is separated into two windows: the Markdown syntax is in the top window and the result in the bottoms window.
 Both windows scroll down.
-Keep the markdown syntax format screen open so you can see both as you read th (Toggle back to the paper icon to select result view only)
+Keep the markdown syntax format screen open so you can see both as you read this.
+(Toggle back to the paper icon to select result view only)

 Header = # before the heading (adding more hashtags makes headings smaller).